miles-akio/CECS378-AntiLife360/README.md

 1. **Launch the Android App** on your phone and click the "Block Tracking" button to start spoofing your GPS location.
    - When GPS spoofing is active, Life360 will receive fake coordinates, effectively preventing accurate tracking.

-2. (Optional) **Monitor Life360 Network Traffic** by running the Python script, which will log the network requests made by Life360 for analysis.
+2. **Monitor Life360 Network Traffic** by running the Python script, which will log the network requests made by Life360 for analysis.

-3. (Optional) **Set up VPN-based blocking** using the provided Bash script to block API calls to Life360’s servers.
+3. **Set up VPN-based blocking** using the provided Bash script to block API calls to Life360’s servers.

 ---